 Entrance and Course Requirements

 The program is specifically designed to prepare students for a career as a Licensed Dental Hygienist.
 According to the Bureau of Labor Statistics (as of 2015), job growth in this field should be much higher than average over the next 10 years, with 38 percent growth from 2010 to 2020.
+Information regarding NYS Dental Hygiene licensure and scope of practice can be found on the NYSED.gov Office of the Professions website.

 Various career opportunities exist in dental hygiene, including dental hygiene education, practice in private office settings, hospitals, nursing homes, school health programs, community health projects, and the military.
 Graduates also have entered dental sales, education, research, administration and professional consulting.